Skip to content

 You may never have visited the Cape Henlopen State Park Bike Loop, but you’ve almost certainly seen it on the news when President Joe Biden pedaled on this Delaware state park bike path.
 Biden, who owns a home within a few pedal strokes of the 3.3-mile trail, is one of an estimated 100,000 people who use the path each year.
 The trail connects to the 8-mile Junction & Breakwater Trail on the western edge of the park, connecting the towns of Lewes and Rehobeth Beach.

-TRAIL OF THE MONTH: Delaware’s Cape Henlopen State Park Bike Loop (January 2021)
+Related: Delaware’s Cape Henlopen State Park Bike Loop

 Jack A. Markell Trail